nfogh/vscode-private-extension-manager/extension/README.md

 ## Extension Updates

-Private Extension Manager will periodically check your installed extensions for updates and notify you if any are found.
+Private Extension Marketplace will periodically check your installed extensions for updates and notify you if any are found.
 You can adjust the check interval or disable it with the `privateExtensions.updateCheckInterval` setting.